angela-feixue-wang/A3F/Dataset_Splits/README.md

 # Annotation label mappings

 Annotation labels are encoded as integers in the training, validation, and test CSV files for compatibility with PyTorch data-loading pipeline.
-The mappings between integer labels and their corresponding annotations are provided below.
+The mappings between integers and their corresponding labels are provided below.

 ### Anatomy (`gnd_ana`)